Imdur (Isosorbide Mononitrate)

 How It Works

-Imdur works by relaxing your blood vessels, allowing more blood and oxygen to reach your heart.
-This helps prevent the chest pain associated with angina attacks.
+Imdur works by relaxing blood vessels, allowing more blood and oxygen to reach the heart.

 How to Take Imdur